30 Special system features #

 30.1 Information about special software packages #

-The following chapter provides basic information about the following tools: bash
+The following chapter provides basic information about the following tools: bash, cron, logrotate, locate, ulimit and free.

 Bash is the default system shell.
 When used as a login shell, it reads several initialization files.
 Bash processes them in the order they appear in this list: